KUADJOVI-THABEL/qr-code-frontend/src/experience.md

 right embedded into the svg itself , so i deleted this class and style it my self.

 The only property used so far is fill: var(--btn-primary)

+on clik an icon-text
+signal it to the user it's cliked by changing the fill color of the icon

+In order to achieve this i want to manipulate the icon strocke with make it by default to 1.

+It seems like may be i need to think about other properties than the stroke.

+then displaying the according forms  above the svgs div named selected form

+My approch is to design a set off forms for each icons and renther a specif in a function call

+I will need to add a state tracker , use state of a variable wish will update the selected Form

 ### thinks to learn
 * Learn about the ref in React